 Because various economic, social, political and physical forces which affect a neighborhood also directly influence the individual properties within it, it is imperative that an analysis be conducted in order to determine those factors that may reduce or enhance property values.

 Boundaries

-The boundaries are the boundaries of Blanco County, Texas.
+The boundaries are the incorporated limits of the City of Johnson City.

 Location and Accessibility of the Neighborhood